amansekhon888/CI-CD-Pipeline/readme.md

 |       |-- cd.yml
 ```

-## 2. Prerequisites
+## 3. Prerequisites

-Before creating the pipeline, make sure you have:
+Before setting up CI/CD, make sure you have:

-- a GitHub repository for your project
+- a GitHub repository
-- a React app inside the `client` folder
+- a React app inside `client`
-- a Node.js Express app inside the `server` folder
+- an Express app inside `server`
-- `package.json` files in both `client` and `server`
+- separate `package.json` files for both apps
-- scripts defined for install, test, and build
+- an AWS account
+- an S3 bucket for frontend hosting
+- a CloudFront distribution in front of the S3 bucket
+- at least two EC2 instances for the backend
+- an Application Load Balancer
+- an ALB target group attached to the EC2 instances
+- a security group allowing ALB-to-EC2 traffic
+- an IAM user or IAM role with deployment permissions

-## 3. Add Required npm Scripts
+## 4. Add Required npm Scripts

-Make sure your frontend `client/package.json` includes scripts like:
+Example `client/package.json` scripts:

 ```json
 {